On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

 \subsection{Related work}

-A number of isolated works have given partial answers to the questions raised by Kuhn and Tucker, by considering certain classes of zero-sum games and conic linear programs: In 1989, Anderson et al. \cite{anderson1989capacity} discussed the application of general capacity problems in two-player zero-sum games and the existence and calculation of Nash equilibria in mixed strategies.
-References regarding the connection between two-player zero-sum games and continuous linear programming problems (CLPs) have appeared previously in Bellman \cite{bellman1966dynamic}.
-Using Duffin's \cite{duffin1956infinite} fundamental work on infinite programs, Soyster \cite{soyster1975semi} studied zero-sum games where one of the players has an infinite set of pure strategies.
+A number of independent works have given partial answers to the questions raised by Kuhn and Tucker \cite{kuhn1953contributions}, by considering very specific classes of zero-sum games and conic linear programs.
+In 1989, Anderson et al. \cite{anderson1989capacity} discussed the application of general capacity problems in two-player zero-sum games and the existence and calculation of Nash equilibria in mixed strategies.
+References regarding the connection between games and CLPs have appeared previously in Bellman \cite{bellman1966dynamic} and Nash and Anderson \cite{nash1987linear}.
+Using Duffin's \cite{duffin1956infinite} fundamental work on infinite programs, Soyster \cite{soyster1975semi} studied zero-sum games where one of the players has a set of infinite pure strategies.
 The same class of games was studied a few years later by Tijs \cite{tijs1979semi}, who utilized the theory of semi-infinite programming to prove the minimax theorem and the existence of optimal strategies for one of the players.
 Another area of mathematical programming related to various classes of zero-sum games is that of semidefinite programming.
-In particular, Parrilo \cite{parrilo2006polynomial} showed that polynomial games on the closed interval $[-1,1]$ can be described and solved by a pair of SDP problems.
-SDPs also play a significant role in non-interactive quantum games; see, for example, Jain and Watrus \cite{jain2009parallel}, and the references within.
+In particular, Parrilo \cite{parrilo2006polynomial} showed that polynomial games (games with a polynomial payoff function; see \cite{dresher1950polynomial}) can be described and solved by a pair of SDP problems.
+SDPs also play a significant role in non-interactive quantum games; see, for example, Jain and Watrous \cite{jain2009parallel}, and the references within.
 A recent treatment of generalized semidefinite games through semidefinite programming has been developed by Ickstadt et al. \cite{ickstadt2024semidefinite}.
-In Section \ref{sec:5} it is shown that, in all of the above games, the strategy sets of the two players have the cone-leveled structure introduced.
-Therefore, all of the aforestated classes of two-player zero-sum games are embedded into the game model presented here, and the corresponding computational and existential results regarding Nash equilibria are derived from invoking Theorems \ref{th:3.1} and \ref{th:3.3}.
-Regarding the equivalence of the minimax theorem and strong duality, we have already mentioned the works of Dantzig \cite{dantzig1951proof}, Adler \cite{adler2013equivalence}, and von Stengel \cite{von2024zero}.
-Both Adler \cite[Theorem 11]{adler2013equivalence} and von Stengel \cite[Proposition 4]{von2024zero} have also shown that the Theorem of Ville \cite{ville1938theorie} and the classical minimax theorem (\ref{eq:1.1}) are, in fact, equivalent.
-Therefore, Theorem \ref{th:4.5} represents a natural extension of these results to reflexive Banach spaces.
+In Section \ref{sec:5} it is shown that, in all of the above games, the strategy sets of the players have the cone-leveled structure introduced.
+Therefore, all of the aforestated classes of two-player zero-sum games are encompassed within the proposed game model, and the corresponding computational and existential results regarding Nash equilibria are derived from invoking Theorems \ref{th:3.1} and \ref{th:3.3}.